deepakjois/luarestructure/README.md

 The `relativeTo` option specifies that the encoded offset is relative to a field on the containing structure.
 By default, pointers are relative to the start of the containing structure (`local`).

-The `allowNull` option lets you specify whether zero offsets are allowed or should produce `null`.
+The `allowNull` option lets you specify whether zero offsets are allowed or should produce `nil`.
 This is set to `true` by default.
-The `nullValue` option is related, and lets you override the encoded value that represents `null`.
+The `nullValue` option is related, and lets you override the encoded value that represents `nil`.
 By default, the `nullValue` is zero.

 The `lazy` option allows lazy decoding of the pointer's value by defining a getter on the parent object.
 This only works when the pointer is contained within a Struct, but can be used to speed up decoding